Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 # Batch Shipyard Usage
 This page contains in-depth details on how to use the Batch Shipyard tool.
-Please see the [Batch Shipyard Docker Image CLI](#docker-cli) section for information regarding how to use the `alfpark/batch-shipyard:latest-cli` Docker image if not invoking the Python script directly.
+Please see the [Container Image CLI](#container-cli) section for information regarding how to use the Docker or Singularity image if not invoking the Python script or pre-built binary directly.

 ## Batch Shipyard Invocation
 If you installed Batch Shipyard using the `install.sh` script, then